Bernice Gera: Life

 Her husband, Steve Gera, quoted his wife as saying: "I could beat them in the courts, but I can't beat them on the field."
 Although she stopped umpiring, Gera stayed in the game, working for the New York Mets in the team's community relations and promotions department from 1974 to 1979 before retiring to Florida.

 Gera died of kidney cancer in 1992 in Memorial Hospital West in Pembroke Pines, Florida, at the age of 61.

+National Baseball Hall of Fame and Museum

+The National Baseball Hall of Fame and Museum contains artifacts from women associated with baseball, including Gera.